ualberta-mueller-group/MCGS/README.md

 For a full description of input syntax, see [input/info.test](input/info.test).

 ### Using the Testing Framework
-Included is a testing framework which is used to generate, compare, and analyze performance and correctness data from MCGS.
-Running:
+The testing framework included in MCGS is used to generate, compare, and analyze performance and correctness data from MCGS.
+The command:
 ```
 ./MCGS --run-tests
 ```
+will do two things:
-will run all `.test` files in the `input/autotests` directory, outputting performance and correctness data to `out.csv`, with one row of data per game sum.
-Then, running:
+- run all `.test` files in the `input/autotests` directory
+- output all performance and correctness data to a file `out.csv`, with one row of data per game sum.

+To show test results in a form suitable for viewing in a web browser, run:
 ```
 python3 create-table.py out.csv -o table.html
 ```
-will generate `table.html`, which is to be viewed in a web browser.
-The output HTML includes one row for each row in `out.csv`. `create-table.py` can also compare two CSV files.
-For more information (i.e. comparing CSV files, explanation of output HTML, etc.), see:
+This will generate a HTML file `table.html` with a table, with one row for each row in `out.csv`.
+The script `create-table.py` contains more functionality, such as comparing two CSV result files.
+For information on the options and an explanation of the HTML output run:
 ```
 python3 create-table.py --help
 ```
-and for information about test options (i.e. timeout duration, input directory, output file, etc.), see:
+For information about MCGS test options such as timeout duration, input directory, and output file, run:
 ```
 ./MCGS --help
 ```

-The `input` directory includes other sample input files, such as the `input/hard` directory, consisting of tests excluded from the `input/autotests` directory deemed to be too slow for demonstration purposes at this time.
+The `input` directory of MCGS includes other sample input files.
+For example, the `input/hard` directory contains tests that run more slowly in the current MCGS version than the ones in `input/autotests`.

-## Extending MCGS
+## Source Code and Extending MCGS
 The following sections are for programmers who wish to add functionality to MCGS.
-MCGS has a modular design, allowing users to implement new kinds of games, and have them be recognized as input.
-The following sections first describe internal data types of interest to this goal, and then describe the steps for adding a new game.
+MCGS has a modular design, allowing users to implement new games, and define a text input format for them.
+The following sections first describe key internal data types, and then describe the steps for adding a new game.
 The reader is assumed to be familiar with C++, the programming language MCGS is written in.

-The code is organized in a mostly "flat" way; source code files are mostly in the `./src` directory, with `main.cpp` being in `./src/main` and unit tests being in `./test`.
-In following sections, files mentioned by name are assumed to be in the `./src` directory unless specified otherwise.
+The code is organized in a mostly "flat" way; most source code files are in the `./src` directory.
+The `main.cpp` file is in `./src/main` and all unit tests are in `./test`.
+In the following sections, all files mentioned by name are assumed to be in `./src` unless specified otherwise.

-For more info that might be useful for development, see [development-notes.md](docs/development-notes.md).
+For more information about ongoing development, see [development-notes.md](docs/development-notes.md).

 ### MCGS data types
 #### game (game.h)
 The abstract base type for all combinatorial games supported by MCGS.

 #### strip (strip.h)
 An abstract game type derived from `game`, for games played on a "line" (1 dimensional board), consisting of black stones, white stones, and empty tiles.
-Used by games `clobber_1xn`, `nogo_1xn`, `elephants`, etc.
+The games `clobber_1xn`, `nogo_1xn`, and `elephants` extend `strip` and can be used as examples for new implementations.

 #### move (cgt_move.h)
 Represents a move that can be played within a `game`.
-In this version, `move` is an at least 32 bit integer.
-Games define the meaning of their `move`s but can only use 31 bits, as the color of a player is also encoded in a `move`. cgt_move.h defines utilties for packing and unpacking `move`s, to deal with the color bit and "rest" of the `move`, including functions to encode and decode two smaller integers into a `move` (i.e. to store a "from" and "to").
+In this version, `move` is an integer with at least 32 bits.
+Each game defines the encoding of legal moves into `move`.
+The highest order bit is always used to encode the color of the player making the move, leaving 31 bits for the move itself.
+File `cgt_move.h` defines utility functions for packing and unpacking `move`s, to deal with the color bit and the "rest" of each `move`.
+This includies functions to encode and decode a `move` consisting of two smaller integers, for example to store a "from" and a "to" coordinate, or to encode a fraction.

 #### move_generator (game.h)
-An abstract type implementing an iterator over a `game`'s moves, for a specific position and player.
+This abstract type defines the interface for an iterator over all legal moves in a  position derived from `game`, for a given player.

 #### split_result (game.h)
 Typedef of `std::optional<std::vector<game*>>`.
 The (possibly absent) result of splitting a `game` into subgames whose sum equals the `game` being split.
 During search, `game`s are split and replaced by their subgames.
 When `has_value()` is true and the vector is empty, the `game` being split is equal to 0.
 When `has_value()` is false, the vector is absent, and the split has no effect.